Donation bin-related deaths prompt manufacturer to stop production

 On Dec.
 30, a 34-year-old man in West Vancouver died after becoming stuck inside a box manufactured by RangeView.
 His death prompted the District of West Vancouver to seal donation bins and investigate safer options.

 Tuesday’s death in Toronto played out in similar fashion, according to city police Const.
-Genifferjit Sidhu.
+Jenifferjit Sidhu.

 She said officers were called to a downtown Toronto donation bin shortly after 1:30 a.m. when someone reported seeing a woman partially stuck inside the bin, also made by Rangeview.

-Note: Note to readers: This is a corrected story.
-A previous version misspelled the first name of Const.
-Jenifferjit Sidhu.